 The aforementioned specific aspects of the business strategy of Apple are selected for the purpose of conciseness.
 This article highlights the production and innovation strategy, marketing and branding strategy, and manufacturing and supply chain strategies because they are very prominent and critical in the success of the company.
 These strategies essentially provide the defining characteristics and profile of Apple.

-Of course, like any other business organizations and multinational corporations, the company employs a range of more specific strategies to include financial management strategies, human recruitment strategies that include recruitment and retention practices, as well as stakeholder relationship and social responsibility strategies, among others.
+Of course, like any other business organizations and multinational corporations, the company employs a range of more specific strategies to include financial management strategies, human resource strategies that include recruitment and retention practices, as well as stakeholder relationship and social responsibility strategies, to include a dedicated Apple CSR program, including a specific sustainability and environmental strategy, among others.

 - Garcia, C. 2023.
 “Apple Stock: Advantages and Disadvantages.”
 Fincier.
 Available online

 - Garcia, C. 2023.
 “How to Invest in Apple: A Guide for Beginners.”
 Fincier.
 Available online

 - Martinez, I. 2023.
 “Competitive Advantage of Apple.”
 Konsyse.
 Available online